Clever Product Description Example

 It’s always bothered me that retailers don’t change their product page descriptions during the year.
 It’s like they A/B test till they’ve found the perfect product page, and then stop.

 What if there were different perfect product pages for different times of the year?
 A perfect product page for summer, a perfect product page for the new year, a perfect product page for holiday time?

-If you are a diet supplement business it makes sense to update product description at the start of the year because this is when people make new year resolutions to lose weight.
-If we are selling a multi-purpose utility knife it makes sense to personalize product description during early December because that’s when people start holiday shopping for dad.
+If you are a diet supplement business it makes sense to update the product descriptions at the start of the year because this is when people make new year resolutions to lose weight.
+If we are selling a multi-purpose utility knife it makes sense to personalize the product description during early December because that’s when people start holiday shopping for dad.
 Think about your business, do you have seasonality?
 Could you rewrite your description based on your busy season?

 What we’ve shown here is just the tip of the iceberg.
 If you want to fundamentally improve your product description and make a lot more $$$$ you need what we are about to reveal next.

 We’ve spent the last 13 years in our marketing lab 🧑🔬 🧪, experimenting on online shoppers.
 We’ve learned a crap ton and are ready to share those learning.